Netixsol/Kaspa-V3-Contracts/projects/masterchef-v3/README.md

 function updatePools(uint256[] pids) external
 ```

-Update cake reward for the liquidity mining pool.
+Update kfc reward for the liquidity mining pool.

 _Avoid too many pools, and a single transaction cannot be fully executed for all pools._